 Specific phobia is an excessive fear of a particular place, object or situation that significantly interferes with a child or young person’s life, for example, needles (injections), spiders or certain animals.

-OCD is the presence of intrusive/repetitive thoughts or images (obsessions) usually followed by an urge to act in a certain way in response to these thoughts, for example specific behaviours, rituals and/or routines.
-Children and young people might feel uncomfortable or anxious when unable to complete them.
+Obsessions are intrusive/repetitive thoughts or images usually followed by an urge to act in a certain way in response to these thoughts.
+The specific behaviours, rituals and/or routines that follow are known as compulsions.
+Children and young people feel uncomfortable or anxious when unable to complete them.

 Anxiety disorders can have physical, psychological and behavioural symptoms that can vary between each individual.